benrod407/backend-interview-task/README.md

-## Possible future work
+## Future work
-- Implement integration test for Client - Server - DB layers
+- Implement integration test for Client - Server - DB layers, using dockertest for example.
 - Fix env variables handling with external libraries
 - Evaluate cache usage for common queries
 - Add geo-location data to the users table, then create DB partitions based in regions, if business logic allows it